So, why do people own and operate agribusinesses? What motivates them? Why do you want to work in agribusiness?

 The ‘why’ of any business is the key to understanding motivations, goals and intents.
 It is only from these things that we can make decisions about how we design our businesses; decide its scope and scale, where it fits within the value chain and what targets we want to set in terms of the business’s outcomes.
 So I can’t stress enough how important that you understand your ‘why’, but also later in the term, that you start to understand the ‘why’ of the people running the agribusinesses you’ll be visiting and studying.
 By practicing this skill – of trying to see people’s ‘why’ – you will get better at understanding the basis of people’s decisions and also get to understand your own motives and the bases of your decisions.

 Simon Sinek | How great leaders inspire action | 17.5 mins

 Later in this unit, we will be discussing ‘Agribusiness Planning’ in more detail, using some industry tools as examples.
-For this week’s lecture, we are just asking that you start thinking about how critical it is to define the business purpose and goals because that forms the foundation for everything else.
+For this fortnight though, we are just asking that you start thinking about how critical it is to define an agribusiness's business purpose and goals, because that forms the foundation for everything else.